ojarsbuddy/bbo/bbo directing messages.md

 Consider confirming bids and cards: ➡️ ➡️ "Account" tab on the left or below ➡️ ➡️ "Settings" tab above ➡️ ➡️ "Confirm bids" switch ➡️ ➡️ flip to the right and/or "Confirm cards" switch ➡️ ➡️ flip to the right.

-First overall now collects 1.3 Gold and 3.9 Black ACBL masterpoints.

 Please be online and active on BBO a few minutes prior to game time.
 Pairs will not get seated when one of the pair does not have sufficient BB\$ in their account.

-Please play quickly, alert your own bids, claim when you can.
-Keep all chat until the end of the round.
-Be kind, Zero Tolerance.

 No revokes, no leads out of turn, no bids out of turn, no insufficient bids!
 No spilled drinks, no soft pillows, no moving to the next table!